prncss-xyz/composer/packages/website/docs/04-machines/index.md

 ## Use cases

 - replace multiple flags that do not freely combine
+- express a succession idea
+- regroup the logic that was dispersed in handlers at one place
 - think state then event

 ## Roadmap

 - child states
 - parallel states
-- history states

 ## Prior art

 - [XState](https://stately.ai/docs/xstate) is the most popular implementation of finite state machines in TypeScript.
-XState incorporates a full-featured event-driven programming system where Composer focus on representing state machine as pure functions.
+One core idea in XState is to have the machine trigger effects on state change.
+We are aiming for just the opposite, letting an outside observer (such as react `useEfect`) react to state changes.